AlexVialaBellander/cth-hacke-discord-bot/README.md

 ![github](https://user-images.githubusercontent.com/42417723/109477305-29bf5000-7a78-11eb-903b-6a07bef23fc8.png)

+# IMPORTANT
+Some values related to the testing discord are still included in the pushed version.
+Mind these and do not forget to update these.
+This is specifically true for posting the slashcommands.

 # Community Discord Bot

 This bot was originally developed for a community Discord for Computer Science and Engineering Students @ Chalmers Unviersity of Technology.